The Troubles: Escalation in South Armagh

 The IRA's South Armagh Brigade had made the countryside village of Crossmaglen their stronghold since the 1970s.
-The surrounding villages of Silverbridge, Cullyhanna, Cullaville, Forkhill, Jonesborough and Creggan were also IRA strongholds.
+The surrounding villages of Silverbridge, Cullyhanna, Cullaville, Forkhill, Jonesborough, and Creggan were also IRA strongholds.
 In February 1978, a British Army Gazelle helicopter was shot down near Silverbridge, killing Lieutenant Colonel Ian Corden-Lloyd.

 In the 1990s, the IRA came up with a new plan to restrict British Army foot patrols near Crossmaglen.
 They developed two sniper teams to attack British Army and RUC patrols.
 They usually fired from an improvised armoured car using a .50 BMG calibre M82 sniper rifle.
 Signs were put up around South Armagh reading "Sniper at Work".
 The snipers killed a total of nine members of the security forces: seven soldiers and two constables.
 The last to be killed before the Good Friday Agreement was a British soldier, bombardier Steven Restorick.

-The IRA had developed the capacity to attack helicopters in South Armagh and elsewhere since the 1980s, including the 1990 shootdown of a Gazelle flying over the border between Tyrone and Monaghan; there were no fatalities in that incident.
+The IRA had developed the capacity to attack helicopters in South Armagh and elsewhere since the 1980s, including the 1990 shootdown of a Gazelle flying over the border between counties Tyrone and Monaghan by the East Tyrone Brigade; there were no fatalities in any of those incidents.

 Another incident involving British helicopters in South Armagh was the Battle of Newry Road in September 1993.
 Two other helicopters, a British Army Lynx and a Royal Air Force Puma were shot down by improvised mortar fire in 1994.
-The IRA set up checkpoints in South Armagh during this period, unchallenged by the security forces.
+The IRA set up checkpoints in South Armagh during this period, which were unchallenged by the security forces.

 Downing Street mortar attack

-On 7 February 1991, the IRA attempted to assassinate prime minister John Major and his war cabinet by launching a mortar at 10 Downing Street while they were gathered there to discuss the Gulf War.
-The mortar bombing caused only four injuries, two to police officers, while Major and the entire war cabinet were unharmed.
+On 7 February 1991, the IRA attempted to assassinate prime minister John Major and his war cabinet by firing a mortar at 10 Downing Street while they were gathered there to discuss the Gulf War.
+The shelling caused only four injuries, two of which were to police officers, while Major and the entire war cabinet were unharmed.